cramosme/CS302-Final-Project/README.md

       As this was our first meeting everybody was present.
 We discussed what kind of game we would make and what attributes the game would have.
 We decided to make a single-player puzzle escape game.
 Everybody was tasked with getting familiar with Unity.
 We made a rough outline of what puzzles we would include in the game and played similar titles to see what we could do for our game.

-Time Log (Time spent on the project):

-   Chris Ramos:
-      Total Time: 4 hours and 10 minutes
-      09/23/24 - 12:30 pm to 1:30 pm ( 1hr )
-         - Spent time creating the git repository, syncing with Unity, and downloading all necessary Unity files to have a base to work on.
-      09/29/24 - 2:20 pm to 3:20 pm ( 1hr )
-         - Worked with Braeden to add environment assets to the game.
-      09/29/24 - pm to pm ()
-         - Watched a Unity Tutorial for Beginners to get a basic understanding of the

    Ahmed Ghazi:
       Total Time: 5 hours and 40 minutes
       09/25/24 - 3:00 pm to 5:30 pm (2.5hrs)